What financial myths are keeping YOU from your private college education?

 EMU’s student/faculty ratio is 10:1, and professors serve as mentors present in many ways across campus.
 Students and faculty work together on cutting-edge research, planning university chapel and other faith gatherings, and much more.
 Cross-cultural study has been core to EMU’s curriculum for three decades, providing students with a life-changing lens through which to view their own development.
 These components prepare students to serve and lead in a global context.

 How do students fare after leaving EMU?
 Of those 2015 graduates who responded to a survey, 87% of graduates were employed full-time, in grad school, or serving in a volunteer/mission position within one year of graduation.
 A full-time director of career services helps prepare students for success upon completion of studies.
 96% of 2012-13 education grads seeking a teaching job were employed as teachers in fall 2013.
 Over the past 10 years, nearly 90% of EMU students who completed EMU’s pre-medical program were accepted into medical school and a 2008 alliance with The Edward Via Virginia College of Osteopathic Medicine in Blacksburg, Va., promises more exciting opportunities for pre-med students at EMU.

 Bottom line: Private liberal arts colleges like EMU offer a campus community that encourages you to get involved and be engaged, and academic and career advising from people who know you and care about your future.

 Myth: There will be less assistance from government sources.

-Reality: Funding for the undergraduate TAG award, which provides an annual grant to Virginia residents attending a private college in the state, is protected.
-The 2013-14 grant amount is $3,100.
+Reality: EMU participates in Federal Student Aid program.
+EMU also participates in the Virginia Tuition Assistance Program (VTAG), which provides an annual grant to Virginia residents attending a private college in the state.
+The 2016-17 grant amount is $3,200.